 My intended dissertation research will investigate the exercised citizenship of high-skilled migrants in Istanbul through multiple patterns: labor market, spaces where social and cultural interactions occur, and obliged relations with the state.
 Via CHI, I, hopefully, will zoom in to a specific layer in particular.
 In the nexus of my personal experience as a migrant -by the way, I was born and raised in Istanbul, where I relate with love and hate until I started MSU.
 Well, thanks to COVID-19 (!), I have this opportunity to participate the fellowship from Istanbul until the things get settled- and the narratives of the migrants that I have listened for years, I came to the realization that the food is important as one of the positive coping mechanisms that migrants hold on.
 Hence, I like to create an interactive Digital Library of Transnational Foods in order to listen, visualize, and archive these foods and eating habits carried over generations, time, and spaces.

-Besides this specific project that I’m planning to conduct through this fellowship, it will also contribute my entire research agenda in several ways: Since I’m mostly working with interlocuters that I cannot speak their language, visual methodologies will help me as a medium of communication without language familiarity.
-If you want to check out our collaborative fanzine (it’s in Turkish but you can still enjoy the illustrations:)), here is the link: https://issuu.com/ikibucukaydabir.
-Long story short, who am I to say no to learn digital skills while our current lives and future is inevitably digital.
+Besides this specific project that I’m planning to conduct through this fellowship, it will also contribute to my entire research agenda in several ways: Since I’m mostly working with interlocutors who I cannot speak their language, visual methodologies will help me as a mode of communication without language familiarity.
+Check out our collaborative fanzine, it’s in Turkish but you can still enjoy the illustrations:).
+Long story short, who am I to say no to learn digital skills while our current lives and future are inevitably digital.
 Stay safe and digital!